mohamed-marzuq/Mohamed-Marzuq/README.md

 - 🔭 I’m currently working as freelancer
 - 🌱 I’m currently learning back-end development
 - 👯 I’m looking to collaborate on web development
-- 🤔 I’m looking for help with
 - 💬 Ask me about Programming
 - 📫 How to reach me: mohamedmarzuqa@gmail.com
-- ⚡ Fun fact: I'm a 15 year old kid Kerala, India
+- ⚡ Fun fact: I'm a 15 year old from kid Kerala, India